LOADING ...

 Rrent popular songs -- although I admit they do to be recording almost anything these days. have you heard sesue hayakawa's record of remember pearl harbor? these same people who deplore th

-El of current popular songs and yet will sit around enthralled singing jimmy corn and I don't care or green grow the rushes, oh! -- whatever that means. at any rate, for this elite I have
+El of current popular songs and yet will sit around enthralled singing jimmy crack corn and I don't or green grow the rushes, oh! -- whatever that means. at any rate, for this elite I have

-An ancient irish ballad, which was written a few years ago, and which is replete all the accoutrements of this art form. in particular, it has a sort of idiotic refrain, in this case ricket
+An ancient ballad, which was written a few years ago, and which is replete with all the accoutrements of this art form. in particular, it has a sort of idiotic refrain, in this case ricket

-He folk song who seem to
+He song who seem to find

 Singing fifty verses of on top of old smokey is as enjoyable as singing twenty-five.

-This type of song has what is known technically in music as a modal tune, which means -- for the benefit of any layman who may have wandered in this evening -- that I play a wrong note ever
+This type of song also has what is known technically in music as a modal tune, which means -- for the benefit of any layman who may have wandered in this evening -- that I play a wrong note

 And then.

-I, ah, I really should say that - I do not direct these against the vast army of folk song lovers, but merely against that peculiar hard core who seem to equate authenticity with artisti
+I, ah, I really should say that - I do not these remarks against the vast army of folk song lovers, but merely against that peculiar hard core who seem to equate authenticity with artisti

 It and illiteracy charm.

-Oh, one more thing. one of the more important of public folk singing is audience participation, and this happens to be a good song for group singing. so if any of you feel like joining i
+Oh, one more thing. one of the more important aspects of public folk singing is audience participation, and this happens to be a good song for singing. so if any of you feel like joining i

 H me on song, I'd appreciate it if you would leave -- right now.

-About a maid sing a song,
+a maid I'll sing a song,

 rickety-tickety-tin,

-About a I'll sing a song
+About a maid sing a song

 Who didn't her family long.